 Ensure that you have a brand new needle on your sewing machine and also that you are using a thicker weight thread for the top thread.
 If you have heavy-weight jeans-needle, very good.
 It looks better on jeans.

-Denim is a thicker fabric and also, you will be sewing over the thicker waistband- regular needles may not hold up under this presser.
+Denim is a thicker fabric and also, you will be sewing over the thicker waistband- regular sewing machine needles may not hold up under this pressure.
 It is better to use the thicker jeans needle or a 16 or higher needle.

 Flimsy home sewing machines may need to be handled with care when jeans are under their needle.

-Related posts : Jeans alterations; How to alter tight pants/jeans. ; DIY Clothing Alterations ; How to hem jeans; How to cut off jeans to make shorts; Make jeans skirts ; How to repair holes in jeans
+Related posts : Jeans alterations; How to alter tight pants/jeans. ; DIY Clothing Alterations ; How to hem jeans; How to cut off jeans to make shorts; Make jeans skirts ; Best way to fix ripped jeans ; And finally What to do with jeans that are too big that it is useless – recycle jeans to useful things.